 - Certified Food Service Facility means a kitchen in which food or drink is prepared for sale or for service on the premises that has a current license issued by the New Mexico Environment Department.

-- Cost is the amount or equivalent paid or charged for something; for the purpose of this policy, is the price of catering packages as published on the Food Services Catering Menu or Culinary Arts catering prices, which is determined by factors including the cost of goods sold and the cost of labor.
+- Cost for the purpose of this policy is the price of catering packages as published by Food Services or Culinary Arts, which is determined by factors including the cost of goods sold and the cost of labor.